GaheeKate/PassionProject/README.md

 ### Burger List
 The Burger list table has the same layout as the Order page.
 If you click on the Burger details, you will see the recent order list for that specific burger, as well as the burger name and price.
 On this page, users can update the burger name or price, or delete the burger.

 To create a new burger, click on the Create New button and set the name and price for the burger.
-Once you have done so, the burger will be successfully added. you can delete it by clicking on the Confirm button.
+Once you have done so, the burger will be added.
+You can delete it by clicking on the Confirm button.

 ### Location Table
 User can see a list of locations in the Location table, and by clicking on them, user can see more details about each location.
 User can also manipulate the information by using the Update or Delete button.